About Green Peas

 What is the lysine-arginine ratio of Green Peas?

-The lysine-arginine ratio of Green Peas is 0.74.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Green Peas is 0.74, calculated from 317.12mg lysine and 427.40mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost